Pravargav/DSA_Note/tcs_Imp_code.md

 }
 ```
 -> When the sum of factorial of individual digits of a number is equal to the original number the number is called a strong number.

+-> A number is called an Automorphic number if and only if its square ends in the same digits as the number itself..